mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Table-valued user-defined functions return a table.
 There are two different types of table-valued
 functions: inline and multi-statement.

+Inline table-valued functions have better performance than multi-statement table-valued functions, because SQL Server will calculate the execution plans of the inline table-valued functions with the latest statistics.
+This does not happen with multi-statement table-valued functions.
+More on that [here][stackoverflow-mstvf-vs-itvf].

 **Inline table-valued functions:**

 Are similar to views because it's a single query.
 Unlike views, it supports parameters.